FM Dojo — User Guide

 - Copy the script (as plain text or directly as FM XML to paste into Script Workspace) and import it into your FileMaker database.

-- Run the script manually to push on demand, or schedule it in FMS Admin Console → Schedules → Script Schedule to push automatically on a set interval.
+- Run the script manually to push on demand, or schedule it in FileMaker Server Admin Console → Schedules → Script Schedule to push automatically on a set interval.

 - Each push creates a new version, auto-labeled with the filename and timestamp, and immediately sets it as the active schema.